top of page

 From Passion to Profession

-As my experience grew, I went on to join the Dogs Trust as Senior Coach for Dog School Devon, where I spent 21 months leading group classes and one-to-one sessions, helping hundreds of dogs and their families build better relationships.
+As my experience grew, I went on to join the Dogs Trust as Senior Coach for Dog School Devon, where I spent 21 months leading group classes and one-to-one programmes, helping hundreds of dogs and their families build better relationships.

 Dogs Trust Dog School